alvionna/twitter-comment-classification/README.md

    - `GridSearch` helps the model to find the best parameters that yield the best result.
 Therefore, it improves the performance of the model

-4. KNN with Cross Validation yields poorer result than KNN without Cross Validation
+4. KNN with optimal _k_ found using Cross Validation yields poorer result than KNN with optimal _k_ found using Elbow Method
+   - This may be caused for several reasons.
+One of the biggest reasons that may be the cause behind this phenomena is the **noise in the data**.
+   - The data contains many unnecessary characters and emojis and, while we have pre-processed it, there are many words that hold no meaning in each tweet.
+This is due to several reasons, including the inclusion of username and the usage of abbreviations where the model doesn't understand the meaning behind it.

 ## In-Progress